Heixier/pranks/README.md

 	source <(curl -s https://github.com/Heixier/pranks/blob/main/menu.sh option1 option2 option3 etc.)
 Entering multiple arguments during the short input window presents a high risk of accidentally running an unwanted module, hence this mode requires explicit argument input.

+## Manual
+Scripts can also be run manually if you want to provide arguments if supported, otherwise the default (recommended) settings will run.

 # Modules

-0. Default (whatever I feel like setting it to
+0. default (whatever I feel like setting it to
 1. wallpaper
 2. profile
 3. parrot